phongduong/my-portfolio/data/posts/my-first-game-with-phaser.md

 ---
 title: My first game with Phaser
-description: I begin my game development with a simple game built with Phaser
 date: 2019-05-02T17:00:00.000Z
 tag: gamedev
 ---

 I had an idea about this game when I took courses about Game Development.
 The courses were provided by Michigan State University.
 Those course were great.
 I just enrolled 3 courses but it was amazing.
 They provided knowledge about game development and business.
 They were very useful.

 Although the course provides game development knowledge using Unity, I can translate the knowledge to Phaser.
 I was looking for a game engine to build my HTML5 game with JS and I found Phaser.
 It has an understandable and well-formatted document.
 It also has tutorials to help you develop your game if you get stuck.